CenturyLinkCloud/clc-adapter-orchestrate/README.md

     }

-The 2 element to pay attention to here are the `@EnableOrchestrateRepositories` annotation defining the location of our interface as well as the bean definition method creating the OrchestrationTemplate instance.
+The two configuration elements to pay attention to here are the `@EnableOrchestrateRepositories` annotation defining the location of our interface, as well as the bean definition method creating the OrchestrationTemplate instance.
 The template is the source of all Orchestrate client operations.
 This template has several configuration options related to the Orchestrate API and endpoint configuration.

 ### Repository Injection